 1. Make a List Before You Go

+The first of our farmers market tips is all about organization.
 You wouldn’t go to the grocery store without a list, right?
 The same goes for the farmers market.

 Before you leave home, check your refrigerator and pantry and make note of fresh produce and pantry staples to look for.
 Depending on the size and location of your market, pantry items may include things like honey, olive oil, pickles, and other preserved veggies, jams and jellies, breads, and other pastries.